 Your teenager has likely spent a lot of time online this summer.
 You might be noticing that her level of connectivity is backfiring now that school is back in session.

 It can also interfere with their sleep.
-Studies show that, 44% of cell phone owners keep their phones by their beds.
+Common Sense Media reported that 68% of teenagers keep their phones by their beds; in fact, 29% of teens keep their phones IN their beds with them!
 They don’t want to miss out on any texts, calls, or other notifications during the night.

 Technology can also interfere with relationships and normal social interactions.
 Parents should insist that their teens have an understanding of cell phone etiquette.
 One useful starting point can be a parent-to-child cell phone contract that establishes guidelines as to where and when your teen may use his or her phone.

 It might be difficult during the week, when they need to be digitally connected in order to complete their homework.
 The weekend, however, could be the perfect time.
 It could be spending a Friday night with everyone’s phones and laptops powered off.
 Or a full weekend devoid of tech gadgets.
 Whichever it is, your entire family will gain from a digital detox.